NightCatSama/vue-slider-component/README.md

 import vueSlider from 'vue-slider-component'
 /*
   because in the runtime-only build doesn't work
-  The solution is as follows

-  1. in webpack config
+  The solution is modify setting in webpack config
   resolve: {
     alias: {vue: 'vue/dist/vue.js'}
-  },

-  2. using
+  }
-  import vueSlider from 'vue-slider-component/src/vue2-slider.vue' */
+*/

 new Vue({